Nice to meet you.

-How to Become a Property Manager in 3 Basic Steps
+How to Become a Property Manager: Steps and Skills Required

 It’s never too late to make a career move, especially if you’re interested in the real estate business.

-Although the realtor career path is the most well known in the industry, the job opportunities in real estate go far beyond just selling property.
-If you have experience with management or customer service and are interested in real estate operations, a job as a property manager could be the right fit for you.
+Although the realtor career path is the most well-known in the industry, the job opportunities in real estate go far beyond just selling property.
+If you have experience with management or customer service and are interested in real estate operations, you might like to explore how to become a property manager.

-It’s true that property managers manage property (try saying that three times fast), but that’s not all they’re responsible for.
-They’re also in charge of marketing their listings, finding tenants, scheduling repairs, and overseeing the day-to-day operations of their building(s).
+It’s true that property managers manage property, but that’s not all they’re responsible for.
+They’re also in charge of marketing their listings, finding tenants, scheduling repairs, overseeing the day-to-day operations of their building(s), and using property management software to simplify all these processes.
 A career in this space can be incredibly rewarding, but before you can earn the title, there are several steps you’ll need to take.

 In this article, we’ll lay out the exact path you need to follow in order to kickstart your career as a property manager.
 By following these steps, you’ll be on your way to a rewarding real estate career in no time.

 If you’re looking to make a career switch to property management, now is the right time.
-According to the U.S. Bureau of Labor Statistics, the employment rate for property and community managers is projected to grow 10% over the next five years.
+According to the U.S. Bureau of Labor Statistics, there were 467,100 property and community managers jobs in 2023, and the employment rate is projected to grow by 3% from 2023 to 2033.
 Joining a growing industry is a smart move for any job seeker.

 Step 1: Identify the minimum requirements